mostafaibrahim24/currency-exchange-api/README.md

 and you will find swagger at `http://localhost:3000/api-docs/` where you can find the endpoints with expected inputs/outputs

 ##### Note
-You need to have .env having this API=https://api.apyhub.com/data/convert/currency/multiple, and generate a token from apyhub as I have reached the limit of API calls then pass it as TOKEN=<API_TOKEN> in .env
+You need to have .env having this API=https://api.apyhub.com/data/convert/currency/multiple, and generate a token from apyhub then pass it as TOKEN=<API_TOKEN> in .env
-After doing that even on set up with docker these secrets will be passed automatically as I am not hardcoding any credentials, so it can be updated with ease on expiry of token
+After doing that even on set up with docker these secrets will be passed automatically as I am not hardcoding any credentials and If you are running it without docker, add PORT to .env too

 ## Functional Requirements
 #### Currency Exchange: